hopper/TravelHacks-2019/README.md

 ### flight_trips

 Itineraries received in response to requests by Hopper on the behalf of our users.
+A trip consist of 1 (if one-way), 2 (if round-trip or open-jaw) or more legs.
+Each leg is formed by 1 or more segments, each usually corresponding to a flight.

 `event.id` and `trip_index` together form a primary key that can be joined with `flight_segments`.